keygen-sh/keygen-relay/SPEC.md

 Relay will be written in Go.

 Relay will have 2 parts: a vendor-facing CLI and an app-facing server.
-The CLI can be used to manage the data served by the server.
+The CLI can be used to manage the data served by the server, and to start the server.

 Relay will be responsible for storing [License Files](https://keygen.sh/docs/api/licenses/#licenses-actions-check-out) and distributing license files to nodes on a local network, offering a way to